2013 Volvo XC90 Expert Review:New Car Test Drive

 Ride quality in the standard XC90 is very good, and stiff at the wheels but not in the cabin.
 It doesn't exactly absorb the ridges and bumps, because you feel the suspension working over them, but it doesn't transfer any harshness to the arms or seat of the pants, either.
 Speed bumps in particular are interesting: It's as if the suspension challenges them and hammers back, protecting us from jouncing even when we hit them at 15 mph.

-The R-Design model comes with stiffer shocks, springs, and sway bars, which we would expect a sharper response to steering inputs and tighter control of body motions, at the expense of some ride quality relative to the standard 3.2.
-We recommend driving one with the 20-inch wheels before ordering them because they likely will increase ride harshness due to the short 45-profile sidewalls.
+The R-Design model comes with stiffer shocks, springs, and sway bars, and 19-inch wheels, which delivers a sharper response to steering inputs and tighter control of body motions at the expense of some ride quality relative to the standard 3.2.
 The brake pedal in the XC90 can feel a little soft until the driver gets familiar.
-But once that occurs, that driver can stop the XC90 smoothly and progressively, and very quickly if necessary, with no drama.
+Once that occurs, the XC90 stops smoothly and progressively, and very quickly if necessary, with no drama.
 All XC90s stop with substantial 13.2-inch discs up front and 12.1-inch discs in back.

 Options As Tested